Gravity and the Hierarchy Problem: Generating the Planck mass and inducing the Higgs mass

-We estimate the size of the portal coupling $\lambda^\text{(ind)}_{\sigma H}$ using the one-loop $\beta$-function \cite{Salvio:2014soa}
+We estimate the size of the portal coupling $\lambda^\text{(ind)}_{f H}$ using the one-loop $\beta$-function \cite{Salvio:2014soa}

-where $f_0^2=1/6\gamma$ and $f_2^2=1/2\kappa$, and we have taken into account the fact that the portal coupling at the fundamental level is absent.
-When $\sigma$ acquires the VEV, the induced portal coupling (\ref{portal}) becomes the mass term for $H$:
+where $f_0^2=1/6\gamma$ and $f_2^2=1/2\kappa$, and we have taken into account the fact that any portal coupling at the fundamental level is absent.
+When $\xi_f f^2$ is replaced by $M_\text{Pl}^2$, the induced portal coupling (\ref{portal}) becomes the mass term for $H$:

 with

 where we assume that all the non-perturbative effects in the QCD-like sector is consolidated in the parameter $ {\cal C}$, whose absolute value may be in the range of $O(10^{-1})$ to $O(10)$.
 The formula (\ref{mus2}) is indeed similar to that of \cite{Salvio:2014soa}.
 However, we emphasize that the essential difference is that in our present model, there exits no portal coupling like (\ref{portal}) at the fundamental level, i.e., no local interaction between light and heavy scalar fields; it is induced in a non-perturbative fashion.
 In this way we can avoid to assume that the portal coupling is of $O(10^{-32})$ if the (fundamental) heavy scalar is a Planck scale field and the light one is the Higgs.